Modifying a bridge

 On SNS firewalls, an MSTP configuration can only define one region.

 Table of MSTP instances

-This table allows defining the various instances declared in the MSTP configuration:
+In this table, the various instances declared in the MSTP configuration can be defined:

 |Instance||This unique identifier is incremented automatically whenever an instance is added to the MSTP configuration.|